adrenak/gorky/README.md

-# GWeb
+# gorky

-**GWeb** is a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.
+**gorky** is a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.

-## Why GWeb?
+## Why gorky?

-GWeb makes it incredibly simple to create and maintain a static website using **markdown files**.
-No complex build tools, no database setup, just write your content in markdown and GWeb handles the rest.
+gorky makes it incredibly simple to create and maintain a static website using **markdown files**.
+No complex build tools, no database setup, just write your content in markdown and gorky handles the rest.

 ### Perfect for GitHub Pages

-GWeb is optimized for GitHub Pages deployment.
+gorky is optimized for GitHub Pages deployment.
 Simply:
 1. Write your content in markdown
 2. Run `npm run build`
 3. Push to GitHub